What to do in Lucerne? 10 Best Things to do in Lucerne

 Wondering what to do in Lucerne?

 If you still have some energy left after your time at the lake, and if you have a car, you can just drive around Lake Lucerne.
-The drive from Weggis to Vitznau – and back to Lucerne – is one of the most scenic ones and so it is not a surprise that it is also part of the Grand Tour of Switzerland.
+The drive from Weggis to Vitznau – and back to Lucerne – is one of the most scenic drives in Switzerland and so it is not a surprise that it is also part of the Grand Tour of Switzerland.

 If you have a day pass for the boat, you can get to Flüelen, which is on the other end of Lake Lucerne, and enjoy more boat riding.
 If the weather is good, this will be like time in heaven.

 Okay, I would reserve at least one full day for a trip to the mountains.
-Lucerne has 2 great mountains, which are worth a visit.
+Lucerne has two great mountains, which are worth a visit and these are Mount Rigi and Mount Pilatus,

 Which is the better place to visit?
 Mount Rigi or Mount Pilatus?

-Mount Rigi or Mount Pilatus?
-I visited both (which, conveniently, were included in my Swiss Travel Pass) and think, that both are great places to visit, but despite the fact that you can get up the mountains without even hiking (which is probably the best part about it), they are completely different.
+I visited both (which, conveniently, were included in my Swiss Travel Pass) and think, both are great places to visit in Lucerne.
+You can get up both mountains without even hiking (which is probably the best part about it), but they are completely different.

-First of all, I should probably admit that I visited Mount Rigi twice – once on a very foggy and rainy day (back then, I also had a Swiss Travel Pass) and I admit that it was quite disappointing.
+First of all, I should probably admit that I visited Mount Rigi twice – once on a very foggy and rainy day (back then, I also had a Swiss Travel Pass and a trip to Mount Pilatus was included in the price- it is not anymore unfortunately) and I admit that it was quite disappointing.

 Unfortunately, the weather is not what it used to be, so even Switzerland´s summers can feel like a rainy fall.